0xlne/Payload-Dumper-Android/README.md

 > Use extracted partition only for ref/study

->do not use it with real device not atleast for now
+> do not use it with real device not atleast for now

+## # TODO
++ Save extracting thread after scrolling out of view
++ Add progress bar
++ Add hashing to check extracted images integrity

+## Thanks to <a href="https://github.com/ssut/payload-dumper-go">ssut/payload-dumper-go</a>

+- most of code is borrowed from here and then converted to rust

+### Library for `libpayload-dumper-rust` is <a href="https://github.com/rajmani7584/libpayload-dumper-android-rust">here</a>